georgebyte/georgebyte.com/_drafts/angular-architecture-for-larger-applications.md

 <!--
 - Structure overview
     - App divided into modules
-        - Features modules
-            - Routing - each feature defines its own routes in its RoutingModule
-        - Shared module
         - Views module
         - Layout module
         - ...app/testing directory with stubbed components, services etc.
-    - Each module defines its constants (enums, only feature modules and root constants) and configs, types, helpers, pipes etc.
     - Subscribing to updates in other core or feature stores
     - Tests located besides testee with .spec.ts postfix